MalgoCoder54/malgocoder54.github.io/_posts/2023-12-15-ricreate-landscapes.md

 </figure>
 </p>

-## Chapter 3: Playing with Bing Chat
+## Chapter 3: Playing with Copilot

 Okay, the base image is truly amazing!
 It captures the cozy atmosphere of the bar beautifully.